Russian invasion could mark ‘beginning of end’ for Putin, Liz Truss says

-Russian invasion could mark ‘beginning of end’ for Putin but conflict may last years, Liz Truss says
+Russian invasion could mark ‘beginning of end’ for Putin, but conflict may last years, says Liz Truss

-Foreign secretary suggests conflict could last a ‘number of years’
+Foreign secretary suggests conflict could last ‘a number of years’ but will also have ‘serious consequences’ for Putin

-Liz Truss has said the Russian invasion of Ukraine could mark the “beginning of the end” for Vladimir Putin, but warned the conflict could last a “number of years”.
+Liz Truss has suggested the Russian invasion of Ukraine could mark the “beginning of the end” for Vladimir Putin, as she warned the conflict could last a “number of years”.

-As the Kremlin’s military offensive entered its fourth day, the foreign secretary also stressed: “We do need to be prepared for Russia to use even worse weapons”
+As the Kremlin’s military offensive entered its fourth day, the foreign secretary insisted Moscow had not expected the resistance shown by the Ukrainian people and their president.

-With opposition parties calling for stronger sanctions, Ms Truss told Sky News the UK government had drawn up a “hit list of oligarchs” whose property and private jets would be targeted.
+With opposition parties calling for stronger sanctions, Ms Truss also told Sky News the UK government had drawn up a “hit list of oligarchs” whose property and private jets would be targeted.

+And she suggested the cost to the Russian state of a range of economic sanctions could mean the “beginning of the end for Putin”, with “serious consequences” for him personally.

+“I fear that he is prepared to use the most unsavoury means in this war,” she said, as she spoke of the possibility of Russia using “even worse weapons”.

+“He should be aware the International Criminal Court is already looking at what is happening in Ukraine.
+There will be serious consequences for him and for the Russian government,” she added.

-Her remarks come after Boris Johnson praised the resistance of the Ukrainian people but warned there were “very grim days ahead” for the Eastern European country.
+Her remarks come after Boris Johnson praised the resistance of the Ukrainian people but warned that there were “grim days” ahead for the eastern European country.

-Ms Truss said the response of Ukraine was “unexpected” by the Russians, adding the British government would continue to provide both military and economic aid to the country.
+Speaking on Sunday, Ms Truss said the British government would continue to provide both military and economic aid to the country.

-However, she stressed: “I fear this this will be a long-haul.
+However, she continued: “I fear this this will be a long haul.
 This could be a number of years.
-What we do know is Russia have strong forces, but we know the Ukrainians are brave, they are determined to stand up for their sovereignty.”
+What we do know is Russia has strong forces, but we know the Ukrainians are brave, they are determined to stand up for their sovereignty.”

+On Sunday, the Ministry of Defence posted an intelligence update in respect of the situation in Ukraine, which said: “Ukrainian forces have engaged the remnants of Russian irregular forces within the city of Kyiv for the second night in a row, fighting has been at a lower intensity than the previous evening.

+“After encountering strong resistance in Chernihiv, Russian forces are bypassing the area in order to prioritise the encirclement and isolation of Kyiv.

 More follows